-We are developing a documentary on the intergenerational relationship and incredible bond of three generations of women living on the Oneida Nation, with a focus on Oneida language, intergenerational trauma, residential schools, and their successes, while interacting with Métis filmmaker, Dianne Ouellette, who is collaborating with the group and mentoring the youngest member, Alexandra Ninham.
+We are developing a short film series on the intergenerational relationship and incredible bond of three generations of women living on the Oneida Nation, with a focus on Oneida language, intergenerational trauma, residential schools, and their successes, while interacting with Métis filmmaker, Dianne Ouellette, who is collaborating with the group and mentoring the youngest member, Alexandra Ninham.

 Through research we are sharing the story of our relationship and sisterhood of our friendship of 36 years.
-We are exploring our family, who live on the Oneida Nation as we engage by sharing stories, memories and language as a method of cultural preservation.
-Preserving Oneida language and culture, and sharing with one another through storytelling is important to pass to our youngest team member as Dianne mentors her in filmmaking and she learns from her family.
+We are exploring family, who live on the Oneida Nation as we engage by sharing stories, memories, and language as a method of cultural preservation.
+Preserving Oneida and Métis language and culture and sharing with one another through storytelling is important to pass to our youngest team member as Dianne mentors her in filmmaking and she learns traditions from her family.

-This project focus' on a Wolf Clan family and the Oneida language, stories, and their community, as a form of cultural preservation, while interacting with a Métis filmmaker.
+This project focus' on a Wolf Clan family, the Oneida language, stories, and their community, as a form of cultural preservation, while interacting with a Métis filmmaker who is continuously learning about her culture, language, and discovering her community.

 Protocols are being adhered to with the support of an Oneida Nation Wolf Clan Mother, and Advisor.